jamesWalker55/comfyui-various/README.md

 The nodes are grouped into separate files, you can just download the specific file you want to avoid filling your nodes list with nodes you don't need.

-**Note:** This repo also contains nodes for my own personal use, **these nodes are very likely useless to anyone else so I recommend skipping those files**.
-See [Available Nodes] for more details.

 ## Installation

 ### Method 1 (Recommended): Download each file individually